Administrative and Office staff

 Ryan Bentzinger is a teaching artist based out of Iowa City.
 He graduated with a BA in Studio Art with Honors in Education from the University of Iowa in 2011.
 Ryan was assistant to Chunghi Choo from 2009-2015.
-He is licensed under the State of Iowa to teach K-12 Art, and has been the Art Teacher at Willowwind since 2012.
+He is licensed under the State of Iowa to teach K-12 Art, and has been a Teaching Artist at Willowwind since 2012.

 Ryan has exhibited his artwork regionally and internationally, including Asia, Australia, Europe, and the United States.
 His work has been acquired for the permanent collections of the Santiago Museum of Contemporary Art in Santiago, Chile, and the University Museums of the Iowa State University in Iowa; and Arnoldsche Art Publishers in Germany.

 Ryan’s artwork is inspired by imaginative stories and societal phenomena.
 He self-published a graphic novel, nAMUH: Book 1, and it is a part of the University of Iowa Museum of Art collection.
 The book can be purchased at the Cedar Rapids Museum of Art gift shop, Prairie Lights Bookstore, and online.
 When Ryan is not passionately teaching and advocating the Arts, he continues to paint, draw, and write in his studio.

 Physical Education/Health Teacher

 BA, Physical Education (K-12), Minor Education, (K-8) Physical Education, (5-12) Physical Education, (K-8) Health, (5-12) Driver and Safety Education, University of Iowa